Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 Alternatively, from above, you should be able to trace two squares of each one laying on another.
 (Note that if the angle between the slanted poles is too great, too much of their force is pushing the cross beams outwards - the angle needs to be small enough that the friction can overcome this - this could be a good angle for a plus event [though I haven't thought it through enough!] - how does the angle required relate to the material and its coefficient of friction?
 [I think it should be tan theta = mu, for angle 2 theta between poles]).

-In summary, the downwards force causes members to interlock due to sheer and bending.
+In summary, the downwards force causes members to interlock due to shear and bending.

 Now you've done this once, you can place a cross beam under one of the ends on the ground, carefully use it to lift the structure, and build the same arrangement again - you can keep iterating to build a bigger and bigger bridge!